MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     df[:3]
     ```

-1. Run the notebook cells to load the data into the notebook.
+1. Run the following cells to prepare the training and prediction dataframes.

     ```python
     features_cols = ['AAPL', 'AMZN', 'GOOG', 'MSFT', 'SPY']